Denmark

 The Authority may disclose such material to the employer when it forms part of the legal basis for a decision, improving transparency while preserving the complainant’s right to remain anonymous.

-The reform is intended to accelerate case handling by giving inspectors immediate, admissible evidence of serious health and safety breaches.
+The aim is to accelerate case handling by giving inspectors immediate, admissible evidence of serious health and safety breaches.

 Employer implications/action needed N/A